vinz6751/microemacs-st/README.md

 (english)

 Tweaked port of MicroEmacs for the Atari ST's TOS OS, by the MPS Atari enthousiasts.
+The executable can be found in the "atari" folder.

 It is based on MicroEmacs 4.00and has the following features:
 The st52 target is updated to
 * use GEMlib (from FreeMiNT repo) as GEM library, as it's the most up to date GEM library and is still maintained